jackieroger/RPL_association_study/README.md

 This repository contains the code associated with our paper: Risk factors for recurrent pregnancy loss from electronic health record data in two medical centers: a case-control study.

 Our study leveraged electronic health record (EHR) data that was standardized to the Observational Medical Outcomes Partnership (OMOP) common data model.
-To replicate this study on another OMOP EHR database, follow the query instructions below and then use the code in Rmds 01-13 to filter your patients, aggregate diagnoses, implement analyses, analyze results, and make figures.
+To replicate this study using another OMOP EHR database, follow the query instructions below and then use the code in Rmds 01-13 to filter your patients, aggregate diagnoses, implement analyses, analyze results, and make figures.

 Query instructions:
 1. Query your OMOP database to identify patients that meet the initial inclusion criteria for the RPL group.
 The initial RPL criteria is: any record of pregnancy loss (as defined in the pregnancy loss, recurrent pregnancy loss, and history of pregnancy loss sections of Supplementary File 1).